 With hundreds of millions of people using social media daily, ignoring this platform is not an option.
 You can no longer wait for people to come to you.
 You must reach out in places where they access and share information.
 Creating social media accounts and republishing your blog posts, new stories and other quality content can incite a social discussion that allows you to reach far beyond your website.
 Another effective technique is adding a “Social Media Bookmarking” widget to your site that allows readers to share information they find valuable directly with their social media accounts through the click of a button.

 Bottom line: Share great content and share it often.

 7. Go Mobile or Go Home

-We are all witnesses to the smartphone revolution.
+We are all witnesses to the smartphone and tablet revolution.
 How many times have you checked email or viewed a webpage from your phone in the past month alone?
-The web is accessible at all times and having a parallel version of your site optimized for mobile viewing is now a requirement rather than an "add-on."
+The web is accessible at all times and having a parallel version of your site optimized for mobile viewing through responsive design isn't a maybe, it's a must.
 Whether users are reading attorney profiles, getting directions to your office or simply trying to call you, they want it in their hands and on the go.

-Bottom Line: Set up a mobile version of your website - no excuses.
+Bottom Line: Make sure your website is developed with responsive design - no excuses.